pfheatwole/thesis/meta/discussion.rst

     It's possible that this "hotspot detector" idea is useful for higher AGL scenarios.

 Circling method
 ^^^^^^^^^^^^^^^

-One problem with the circling method is that it assumes constant airspeed.
+* Assumes constant airspeed.

-If a track isn't circling then the circle fit will be dominated by noise: fluctuations in airspeed, fluctuations in wind speed, and observation error.
+* If a track isn't circling then the circle fit will be dominated by noise: fluctuations in airspeed, fluctuations in wind speed, and observation error.
   When the glider is circling, it affords a sort of triangulation; similar to triangulation, you don't want the ground velocities to be collinear.
   Circling lets you constrain the solution to a reasonably small region.

 Flight Reconstruction